Ryan Air Services Flight 103

 On 23 November 1987, Ryan Air Services Flight 103, a Beechcraft 1900C operating a domestic flight in Alaska from Kodiak Airport to Homer Airport, crashed near the runway at Homer Airport, while approaching it.
 Out of the 21 passengers and crew on board, 18 were killed.
 It was determined that the cause of the crash was an improper loading, which led to a loss of control during landing.

 Aircraft and crew

 The aircraft involved was a Beechcraft 1900C, registered as N401RA, and manufactured in 1986.
+It did not carry a cockpit voice recorder nor a flight data recorder, and was not required to.
 The captain was 26-year-old Robert Deliman Jr. He joined Ryan Air Services in 1984, he had logged a total of 7,087 flight hours, 4,420 of which were logged on the Beechcraft 1900.
 The first officer was 40-year-old Gareth Stoltzfus.
 He had been hired by Ryan Air Services in 1986.
 He had logged a total of 10,532 flight hours, 300 of which were logged on the Beechcraft 1900.
 There were 19 passengers on board, 17 from Alaska and 2 from Wisconsin, of them many were hunters returning from deer hunting in Kodiak Island.